Cross-Loss Influence Functions to Explain Deep Network Representations: EXPERIMENTS

 \subsection{Clustering Accuracy: Synthetic Data}

-\paragraph{Deep Embedded Clustering--}\citet{xie2016unsupervised} introduce Deep Embedded Clustering (DEC) as a method for unsupervised learning with deep networks.
-DEC attempts to minimize the Kullback-Leibler divergence between an estimated ``target'' distribution and the current distribution of cluster assignments.
-Iteratively re-estimating the target distribution and refining soft cluster assignments, the network is able to learn cluster centroids even without explicit labels.
-We leverage DEC as the training objective for a synthetic dataset, and then identify influential samples for DEC when the network is used to label data points with a negative log-likelihood objective, $L_{NLL}$.
+In this section, we to demonstrate that CLIF can uncover influential training data for models trained via unsupervised learning (i.e., clustering).
+In this experiment, we apply Deep Embedded Clustering (DEC) \citep{xie2016unsupervised} to a synthetic dataset to learn a lower-dimensional representation of the data in the form of clusters.
+We then change contexts to consider a supervised learning loss, $L_{NLL}$, the negative log-likelihood loss for predicting the correct cluster, $y$, given a data point, $z$.
+This experiment serves as an ideal test domain for CLIF as we are able to empirically validate all influence predictions over the entire dataset in addition to comparing to a matched-objective influence estimation.

-In our first experiment, we train the model to learn three cluster centroids on a mixture of gaussians (MOG) dataset, shown in Figure \ref{fig:mog}.
-In this experiment, we compare two approaches to influence estimation: (1) using the original influence function, with $L_{NLL}$ as the training and testing loss function, and (2) using DEC and ignoring the ground truth labels in training, and testing with $L_{NLL}$.
-This comparison allows us to establish the correlation between the actual, empirical influence of each sample and the predicted influence with our cross-loss influence functions.
-For each data point in this experiment, we are asking the question: ``Which points in the dataset have contributed to this sample being assigned to the correct or incorrect class?''
-We apply our cross-loss influence function approach with the training loss $L_{T}(z_{tr})$ (the DEC objective or $L_{NLL}$) for a data point $z$ and the test loss $L_{NLL}(y, \hat{y})$ for a prediction $y$ and true label $\hat{y}$, as shown in Equation \ref{eqn:dec-influence-function}.
+In our experiment, we train a model to learn three cluster centroids on a mixture of gaussians (MOG) dataset, shown in Figure \ref{fig:mog}.
+With the synthetic dataset, we train two models-- one via supervised learning (using the $L_{NLL}$ objective), and one via DEC.
+With these two models, we compare two approaches to influence estimation: (1) using the original influence function, with $L_{NLL}$ as the training and testing loss function (Equation \ref{eqn:nll-influence-function}), and (2) using DEC (ignoring the ground truth labels in training) and testing with $L_{NLL}$(Equation \ref{eqn:dec-influence-function}).
+The testing loss is evaluated with respect to a prediction, $\hat{y}$, and ground-truth, $y$, for data points, $z$, with training labels, $\hat{z}$.

+This comparison allows us to establish the correlation between the actual, empirical influence of each sample and the predicted influence with CLIF.

+For each data point in this experiment, we ask the question: ``Which points in the dataset have contributed to this sample being assigned to the correct or incorrect class?''
+We provide an example of the estimated and actual influence on a single point in Figure \ref{fig:mog}, showing the efficacy of our approach.